 |Cocoon is a memory foam bed that's offered in two firmness levels, both of which are highly affordable and would serve as a wonderful mattress in dorm rooms, college apartments, etc.|

-Why you might get the Brooklyn Bowery Mattress — We consider Bowery a safe pick.
+Why you might get the T&N Mattress — We consider T&N a safe pick.
 It’s soft, neutral, and really comfortable.
 It’s actually a bed that we would expect roughly 70% of people to be fine with.
 It also has a college-friendly price point.
-After discount, a queen size bed sells for under $600 and a twin is less than $400.
+After discount, a queen size bed sells for under $600 and a twin is less than $450.

-Sleeper Type — Bowery is able to accomodate back, stomach, and side sleepers.
+Sleeper Type — Tuft & Needle is able to accomodate back, stomach, and side sleepers.
 It’s softer, but not too soft.
 It also is highly responsive, making it easier to rotate positions during the night.

-Easy To Move — Despite being one of the nicer budget mattresses, Bowery is actually pretty easy to move and would be a great mattress during and after college.
+Easy To Move — Despite being one of the nicer budget mattresses, Tuft & Needle is actually pretty easy to move and would be a great mattress during and after college.
+We’d venture to say that it’s probably lighter than the majority of 10″ beds out there.

 Why get Cocoon — We noticed that a lot of college students are interested in memory foam beds in particular.
 Cocoon is among the most affordable memory foam beds and is backed by a major player in the industry, Sealy.
 Additionally, Cocoon is available in a “soft” and “firm” option, so you have a little control over how firm the bed is.